loganrane/yogyata/content/projects/airModule.md

 showInProjects: true

 ---
 Data Analysis of US - Airlines Tweets Sentiment Analysis.
-The data consists of various tweets
+An interactive web dashboard to view and analyse the data of tweets about US Airlines Services.